Skip to main content Skip to main navigation

 • The ATO requires specific information to be featured on invoices

-• Offering payment options may help get you paid faster
+• Offering popular payment options may help get you paid faster.

 What does a good electrician invoice template look like?

-Your invoices (along with all your other stationery) are actually part of your marketing material, as they serve to reinforce the values of your business – while requesting payment of course!
+Your invoices (along with all your other stationery) are actually part of your marketing material, as they serve to reinforce the values of your business – while requesting payment, of course.
+Follow our tips to create an invoice template for your electrical business that looks good, and is ATO compliant – it also may help to get you paid faster.

 Where can I get an invoice template for my trade?

-Invoices sent out by sole traders and small companies in Australia are required to feature certain obligatory information, so make sure the template you choose for your invoicing is correct for Australian businesses.
+Invoices sent out by sole traders and small companies in Australia are required to feature certain mandatory information, so make sure the template you choose for your invoicing is correct for Australian businesses.

 What needs to be on my electrician invoice template?

-To comply with Australian Tax Office (ATO) requirements and for best practice, your invoice template should feature the following information and fields:
+To comply with Australian Taxation Office requirements, your invoice template should feature the following information and fields:

 • The title ‘Tax invoice’ if you charge GST